 Be Honest about Your Ailments

-It’s not uncommon for people to not be entirely forthcoming about their medical situation.
+It’s not uncommon for patients not to be entirely forthcoming about their medical situation.
 This may be out of fear of the reactions of the doctor or out of embarrassment.
-Whatever the case may be, being completely honest about your health situation is crucial so that the physician can make an accurate diagnosis and provide the right course of action.
+Whatever the case may be, being completely honest about your health situation is crucial so that the physician can make an accurate diagnosis and provide the right course of action to handle your situation.

 If you visit the same doctor at every visit and have been doing so for years, your physician may already know what medications you take.
 However, if you are taking prescription medications that have been prescribed by another doctor, the physician you are currently visiting won’t have any record of them.
 It’s wise to show up at your doctor’s appointments with your current medications, which will help the doctor understand both what you’re taking and the dosage.